Is Cold Calling Dead?

 Why doesn't cold calling fit this criteria?

-With over 200 million people on the global Do Not Call list, T-Mobile releasing data-only mobile packages, and corporations not taking calls unless you have a named contact, it’s clear that our desire to speak with people on the phone is dwindling -- especially if those calls are unsolicited.
+With over 200 million people on the national do not call list alone, T-Mobile releasing data-only mobile packages, and corporations not taking calls unless you have a named contact, it’s clear that our desire to speak with people on the phone is dwindling -- especially if those calls are unsolicited.

 On top of that, prospects can now research company information, reviews, feedback, and all manner of information online.
-Cold calling is becoming an unnecessary nuisance -- prospects no longer need salespeople.
+Cold calling is becoming an unnecessary nuisance -- prospects no longer need salespeople in the same ways they used to.

 But expectations and reality could not be farther apart.
 In sales organizations that rely on cold calling, lead flow is slowing down, the sales team is getting frustrated, and managers are getting increasingly angry.